 Recinto 23 de Junio

-We are a small community of farmers that migrated from the south of Ecuador in search of better land and life’s more than 30 years ago.
-Our struggle is representative of the many small farmers in Ecuador who have difficulties making a living from agriculture and resort to the total exploitation of the land and obtain very little for our work.
+We are a small community of farmers that migrated from the south of Ecuador in search of better land more than 30 years ago.
+Our struggle is representative of the many small farmers in Ecuador who have difficulties making a living from agriculture and resort to the total exploitation of the land, unfortunately we obtain very little from our work.

 We are witnessing a new way of living with the arrival of bird watchers in search of the exotic Long-wattled Umbrellabird.
-This bird-blessing is beginning to take effect in the community and we realize that eco-turism can provide additional income to the people who can find and show the wanted bird.
+This bird-blessing is beginning to take effect in the community as we realize that eco-turism can provide additional income to the people who can find and show the wanted bird.
+Many of our town members are now interested in the conservation of the forest to preserve these unique species.

 During a half day birding excursion we can find many birds including: Swallow-tailed Kite, Gray-headed Kite, Roadside-Hawk, Laughing Falcon, Ruddy Pigeon, Bronze-winged Parrot, Squirrel Cuckoo, Golden-headed Quetzal, Chestnut-mandibled Toucan, Plate-billed Mountain Toucan, Pale-mandibled Aracari, Long-tailed Sylph, Pacific Hornero, Buff-fronter Foliage gleaner, Red-faced Spinetail, Spotted Woodcreeper, Black-headed Tody-Flycatcher, Golden-faced Tyrannulet, Yellow-bellied Elaenia, Ornate-Flycatcher, Piratic Flycatcher, One-colored Becard, Masked-water-tirant, Long-wattled Umbrellabird, Fasciated Wren, House-Wren, Bay Wren, Southern Rough-winged Swallow, Tropical Parula, Slate-throated Whitestart, Blue-necked-Tanager, Swallow Tanager, Fawn-breasted Tanager, Flame-faced Tanager, Lemon-rumped Tanager, White-lined Tanager, Yellow-throated Bush-Tanager, Dusky Bush-Tanager, Black-winged Saltator, Shiny Cowbird, Variable Seedeater, Yellow-bellied Siskin.